 - Personal expenses

 - Local tourist taxes and attractions’ entry fees (payable on-site)

 - Any items not specifically mentioned as included in the programme

-- Where individual members of a group require a single room, a supplement is applicable – available in hotels (4 nights), not in the mountain cabins (2 nights)
+- If you’re travelling in a group, a supplement applies to group members who would like to have a room of their own – available in hotels (4 nights), not in the mountain cabins (2 nights)

 - This holiday is NOT available for solo travellers